 Stem: Tall (2-5 m), with reddish-purple blotches along the stem.
 Stems are hollow and coated in coarse bristles arising from blister-like pustules.

 Leaves: Similar in shape to a maple leaf, however, much larger in size and deeply incised.
-Lower leaves can grow up to 3 meters long and individual blades can be up to 2.6 cm wide.
+Leaves can grow up to 3 meters long and individual blades can be up to 2.6 cm wide.

 Seeds: Oval shaped, between 6-10 mm long and have prominent, dark veins.